Binnenvaartmuseum: Description

 In 2008, the vereniging acquired a decommissioned Rhine LASH carrier (registration number CG S 6013), and installed it as an extension to the museum.
-It is an example of one of the types of unpowered cargo carrier which René Siegfried would have pushed.
+It is an example of one type of unpowered cargo carrier which René Siegfried would have pushed.
 In 2018, the vereniging acquired the French-built riverboat Marot, and added it to their collection.
 Marot is a surviving example of a Fransemotor ('French motor boat'), one of several such boats built during the postwar years under the Marshall Plan to help European recovery.
 It was fitted out in 1953 at De Biesbosch as a Rhine working riverboat.
 It was in service for 65 years (in 1970, it was renamed Jan van Voorst), and was retired in 2018.

 The museum is staffed by volunteers (and as a consequence opening times are limited), and entry is free.
 In addition to its displays of model ships, memorabilia, and the like, the museum has put on several series of themed exhibitions.
 A centrepiece of the permanent display is the afterpart of the hull of De Jonge Jacob, a wooden cargo carrier (a hektjalk) which wrecked in the Dordtsche Kil near Dordrecht in 1858, and which was partially raised in 2006.